SEUZFY/geoCFD/README.md

 ## How to use?

-The files are built and executed on `x64-windows10` platform.
+This project is built and executed on a `windows10(64 bit)` platform.

-Clone this project and open it in [Visual Studio 2019](https://visualstudio.microsoft.com/) or newer version, you should be able to directly build and run.
+Clone this project and open it in [Visual Studio](https://visualstudio.microsoft.com/) **2019** or newer version, you should be able to directly build and run.

 ## Compile info